ray-project/ray/doc/source/data/dataset-pipeline.rst

         dataset=pipe)

 Ray SGD is responsible for the orchestration of the training workers and will automatically split the Dataset for you.
-See :ref:`the SGD User Guide <sgd-dataset-pipeline>` for more details.
+See :ref:`the SGD User Guide <train-dataset-pipeline>` for more details.

 Changing Pipeline Structure
 ---------------------------